-On March 6, 2024, Patrick Kerins, then a member of the Company's board of directors and its audit committee, notified the Company that he did not intend to stand for re-election as a director of the Company at the 2024 Annual Meeting.
-The Company then promptly notified the Staff that, as a consequence of Mr. Kerins' failure to seek re-election, following the 2024 Annual Meeting, the audit committee of the Company's board of directors would consist of two members and, as such, that the Company would no longer be in compliance with Nasdaq Listing Rule 5605(c)(2)(A), which requires that the audit committees of listed companies have a minimum of three members that satisfy certain criteria for service on the committee (i.e., the Nasdaq Audit Committee Requirement).
-On April 26, 2024, as expected, the Company received a letter from the Staff notifying the Company that the Company was no longer in compliance with the Nasdaq Audit Committee Requirement.
+Patrick Kerins, who was a member of the Company's board of directors and its audit committee immediately prior to the 2024 Annual Meeting, did not stand for re-election as a director of the Company at that meeting.
+On April 26, 2024, as expected, the Company received a letter from the Nasdaq Staff notifying the Company that it was no longer in compliance with Nasdaq Listing Rule 5605(c)(2)(A), which requires that the audit committees of listed companies have a minimum of three members that satisfy certain criteria for service on the committee (the "Nasdaq Audit Committee Requirement").
+The Nasdaq Staff also notified the Company that it had until the earlier of its 2025 annual meeting of stockholders and April 25, 2025 (i.e., one year from the date on which the Company ceased to be compliant) to regain compliance.
+On June 11, 2024, Gregory Coleman, already a member of the Company's board of directors, was appointed to the audit committee of the board.
+Following the Company's notice to the Nasdaq Staff of Mr. Coleman's appointment to the audit committee, the Nasdaq Staff determined that the Company had regained compliance with the Nasdaq Audit Committee Requirement.

-The Company has until the earlier of its 2025 annual meeting of stockholders and April 25, 2025 (i.e., one year from the date on which the Company ceased to be compliant) to regain compliance.
-If the Company is not in compliance with the Nasdaq Audit Committee Requirement by that date, then the Staff will provide written notification to the Company that its Class A common stock will be subject to delisting.
-At that time, the Company may appeal the Staff's delisting determination to the Nasdaq Listing Qualifications Panel.
-However, there can be no assurance that, if the Company receives a delisting notice and appeals the delisting determination, such an appeal would be successful.
-The Company intends to appoint a third member to the audit committee of the Company's board of directors prior to the expiration of the cure period in order to regain compliance with the Nasdaq Audit Committee Requirement.